John Fremantle, 4th Baron Cottesloe: Early life

 John Fremantle was born at Holton Park, Oxfordshire, on 2 March 1900.
-He was the son of Colonel Thomas Fremantle, 3rd Baron Cottesloe and his wife Frances Tapling, the daughter of industrialist Thomas Tapling Senior and sister of MP Thomas Keay Tapling Jr. He was educated at New Beacon, Eton, and Trinity College, Cambridge.
+He was the son of Colonel Thomas Fremantle and his wife Frances Tapling, the daughter of industrialist Thomas Tapling Senior and sister of MP Thomas Tapling.
+He was educated at New Beacon, Eton, and Trinity College, Cambridge.
 At Cambridge, he was a member of the University Pitt Club.
-He rowed for the Cambridge University Boat Club in both the Boat Race of 1921 and the Boat Race of 1922, winning both times, and graduated from Cambridge in 1925 with a Master of Arts (M.A.).
+He rowed for the Cambridge University Boat Club in both the Boat Race of 1921 and the Boat Race of 1922, winning both times, and graduated from Cambridge in 1925 with a Master of Arts (MA).

 Career

-He served as Lieutenant-Colonel of the 21st LAA Regiment, Royal Artillery from 1939 to 1965 and served in World War II, being awarded the Territorial Decoration.
+He served as Lieutenant-Colonel of the 21st LAA Regiment, Royal Artillery from 1939 to 1965 and served in World War 2, being awarded the Territorial Decoration.

 He was a Conservative Party member of the London County Council representing Hampstead from 1945 until 1955.

 He succeeded to the title Baron Fremantle and Baron Cottesloe on the death of his father on 19 July 1956.
 He was a Deputy Lieutenant of London from 1951 to 1976 and was invested as a Knight Grand Cross, Order of the British Empire (G.B.E.) in 1960.
 He was Chairman of the Arts Council of Great Britain from 1960 to 1965.

 The Cottesloe, one of the three theatres at the National Theatre complex in London, was named in his honour.

 Personal life

-He married, firstly, Lady Elizabeth Harris, daughter of James Edward Harris, 5th Earl of Malmesbury and Dorothy Gough-Calthorpe, on 16 February 1926.
+He married, firstly, Lady Elizabeth Harris, daughter of James Harris and Dorothy Gough-Calthorpe, on 16 February 1926.
 Lady Harris was a distant cousin of Fremantle through their shared British North American ancestry - both were descendant of different members of the Dutch American Schuyler family who were Loyalists during the American Revolutionary War.